There are several obstacles to progress in therapy. As they are pretty unavoidable, I talk about ‘the scenic route’ to change.

 - involuntary; you do not choose to have them, but you can manage them differently.

 Negative thoughts can trap us in a vicious circle.
 The more depressed we become, the more negative thoughts we have, and the more we believe them.
 The more we believe them, the more depressed we feel become.
 It is possible to feel that life is not worthwhile.
 On this hyperlinked page, there are experiments to help us break out of this vicious circle.
+Here are some more:

 1: Becoming more aware of negative thoughts even if they are not easy to catch.
 The first step in overcoming negative thinking is to become aware of the thought

 2. What is the impact of a negative thought on you.
 USe Body Scanning to jut notice the feelings and sensations that seem connected to a given negative thought.

 The best way to become aware of negative thoughts is to write them down as soon as they occur.
 Every time you notice an uncomfortable feeling, there will be a negative thought attached to it somewhere.

 A final STOPPER I want to mention here is rumination – the tendency to let our 24/7 conversation, in our head, dominate our lives.
 In my business, this conversation is call ‘internal dialogue’ and it is common for such dialogues to disrupt our comfort.
 At night we can lie in bed pre-occupied with something that occurred – or is about to occur.
 The pictures we see in our head, and the words we hear, are ‘internal dialogue’.

 Many times, I am asked how such thoughts can be stopped or silenced.
 This is a demanding safe experiment as it is not easy to stop things; the human body and our mind operates 24/7.
 Up to now I have encouraged you to start something else, rather than work to stop an experience.

 Stopping is tricky; us humans seems not to take kindly to silence and inaction!